 - Part 2: As Rich Hire Private Firefighters, Housekeepers Go to Work in Fire Zone & Prisoners Fight CA Blazes

 AMY GOODMAN: This is Democracy Now!
-Now we are going to turn with Ro Khanna to the issue of impeachment.
+But now we’re going to turn, with Ro Khanna, to the issue of impeachment.

-NERMEEN SHAIKH: The Republicans of course have condemned the entire inquiry, saying it is undemocratic.
-Could you respond to that?
-And how do you think Republican members of the house are likely to vote?
+NERMEEN SHAIKH: Well, the Republicans, of course, have condemned the entire inquiry, saying it’s undemocratic.
+So, could you respond to that?
+And how do you think Republican members of the House are likely to vote?

 REP. RO KHANNA: Well, it hasn’t been undemocratic.
-In fact the process has been followed in a very, very fair way.
-We have had a private setting for investigations and fact-gathering.
+In fact, the process has been followed in a very, very fair way.
+We have had a private setting for investigations and fact gathering.
 In that setting, Republicans have been able to be there.
 They’ve been able to ask questions.
-They been able to examine witnesses.
-The reality is, they are the ones who have been obstructing the process.
-Now that the fact-gathering is ending, the hearings are going to be public and the president’s lawyers are going to have due process rights.
+They’ve been able to examine witnesses.
+The reality is, they’re the ones who have been obstructing the process.
+Now that the fact gathering is ending, the hearings are going to be public, and the president’s lawyers are going to have due process rights.

-What is so sad in this process is the attack on civil servants that is basically undermining public service.
-There used to be a stature to serving in government. and it is government that has done so many extraordinaire things from innovation to helping protect American security.
+What is sad, what is so sad in this process, is the attack on civil servants, that is basically undermining public service.
+I mean, there used to be a stature to serving in government.
+And it’s government that has done so many extraordinary things, from innovation to helping protect American security.
 And the Republicans have launched a systematic attack on career civil servants to try to defend this president.

 REP. RO KHANNA: Well, Vindman is a patriot.
-He is someone who has won the Purple Heart, who has served this country honorably.
+I mean, he is someone who has won the Purple Heart, who has served this country honorably.
 And you have the president’s allies going on television accusing Vindman of having dual loyalties, accusing him of conspiracy theories, accusing him of betraying the interests of the United States.
-All Vindman did was comply, as he was legally required to do, with the congressional subpoena, congressional inquiry for testimony.
+And all Vindman did was comply, as he was legally required to do, with a congressional subpoena, a congressional inquiry for testimony.
 And what he did is testify to the best of his knowledge.
-So the attack on people like Vindman is an attack on—
+So, the attack on people like Vindman is an attack on —

 AMY GOODMAN: He’s a lieutenant colonel who Fox is suggesting has committed treason.

 REP. RO KHANNA: Yes.
 And this is an attack on people who are not political.
-They are not people who are working on Trump or any campaign.
-These are people who are serving our country.
-And you’ve seen now, this is not just with Vindman; this is with people at the State Department, it’s with our intelligence officers, it’s with career civil servants—Republicans are basically saying that they are not worthy, they are dishonest, they are unpatriotic.
+They are not people who are being — working on Trump or any campaign.
+These are folks, people who are serving our country.
+And you’ve seen now this is not just with Vindman.
+This is with people at the State Department.
+It’s with our intelligence officers.
+It’s with career civil servants.
+Republicans are basically saying that they’re not worthy, they’re dishonest, they’re unpatriotic.

-And so I ask you, when we are doing this, how are people going to have faith in government?
+And so, I ask you, how — when we’re doing this, how are people going to have faith in government?
 Why are the next great scientists, the next great leaders going to want to work with the United States government?
-What a loss for us at a time when our government really helped create the internet, helped create antibiotics, helped create sensors.
-And we’re going to now diminish government at a time where we need a strong government partnership with the private sector and research universities for America to compete?
-The Republicans—it’s not just this president.
-It is important to understand that they’re inflicting so much damage on the institutions of our democracy and government.
+What a loss for us, at a time when our government really helped create the internet, helped create antibiotics, helped create sensors.
+And we’re going to now diminish government at a time where we need a strong government partnership with the private sector and research universities for America to compete.
+So, the Republicans — it’s not just this president.
+It’s important to understand that they’re inflicting so much damage on the institutions of our democracy and government.

 AMY GOODMAN: Finally, will these impeachment hearings be televised?

-REP. RO KHANNA: Yes.
-They absolutely will.
+REP. RO KHANNA: Yes, they absolutely will.
 They will be televised.
 The testimony will be public.
-Republicans will get to ask questions.
-But I think here’s what the Republicans are realizing—
+And Republicans will get to ask questions.
+But I think here’s what the Republicans are realizing —

-AMY GOODMAN: We’ve got to leave it there.
+AMY GOODMAN: Five seconds.
+We’ve got to leave it there.

-*REP. RO KHANNA: —the attack on process isn’t going to work.
-There have no defense for the conduct of the president.
+*REP. RO KHANNA: The attack on process isn’t going to work.
+They have no defense for the conduct of the president.